Turtles All the Way Down (novel): Critical reception

-Within hours of the novel's announcement, press outlets including Associated Press, BuzzFeed, Bustle, Publishers Weekly, Mashable, MTV, Entertainment Weekly and Cultura Magazine published press releases echoing the announcement, signaling a high level of anticipation.

 The book debuted to positive reviews.
 The New York Times praised it as "surprising and moving" and wrote that "one needn't be suffering like Aza to identify with it.
-One need only be human."
+One need only be human" and described it and its focus on anxiety as Green's most personal book yet.
 Many reviewers noted Green's talent for keen observation, sharpened more in this case by Green's own struggles with OCD, the mental illness depicted in the novel.
 Several reviewers referenced a dismissive perception of Green's now very popular œuvre as "sad teen books", which emerged since the popularity of The Fault in Our Stars, but praised Turtles All the Way Down as truthful and authentic enough to transcend these imagined drawbacks.
-"It often dwells in cliché, but only as pop songs and epic poems do, mining the universal to create something that speaks to the familiar rhythms of the heart," wrote Matt Haig of The Guardian, "It might just be a new modern classic."
+"It often dwells in cliché, but only as pop songs and epic poems do, mining the universal to create something that speaks to the familiar rhythms of the heart," wrote Matt Haig of The Guardian.
+"It might just be a new modern classic."

 Film adaptation

-In December 2017, Green announced that a film adaptation was in development.
-It was optioned by Fox 2000 and would be produced by Temple Hill Productions, the same team that made The Fault in Our Stars and Paper Towns adaptations.
-In May 2018, Green confirmed that Isaac Aptaker and Elizabeth Berger, the co-showrunners of the NBC series This Is Us and the screenwriters of Love, Simon, would be adapting the novel.
-Actress Hannah Marks was named as the film's director in January 2019.
-After Fox 2000 was closed as part of the acquisition of 21st Century Fox by Disney, the film was put on hold.
-In March 2022, it was announced the film had switched studios to New Line Cinema and would be released on the streaming service HBO Max.
-The film is set to star Isabela Merced and begin filming in April 2022.
-Green and Rosianna Halse Rojas will serve as executive producers.

-From April to May 2022 it was announced that Cree Cicchino, Felix Mallard, J. Smith-Cameron, Poorna Jagannathan, and Maliq Johnson would also appear in the film.
+In December 2017, Green announced that a film adaptation of his latest novel was in development.
+It was directed by Hannah Marks and stars Isabela Merced as Aza and Cree Cicchino as Daisy.
+It was released by New Line Cinema on the streaming service Max on May 2, 2024.